kuzzleio/documentation/src/sdk-reference/cpp/1/websocket/get-host/index.md

 ## Return

-The host on which the protocol is connected.
+The host name on which the protocol is connected.